 - These tests were traditionally timed, but test publishers have moved towards the trend of not timing these as often.
 Nevertheless, a typical test is likely to last around 30 mins.

 - Our SJT has been developed by previous SHL and Kenexa test developers.
-Take the SJT now and get a FREE expert report with answers.
+Take the SJT online now and get a FREE expert report with answers.

 Situational Judgement Tests